zikozee/spring-modulith-example/Notes.md

 ### exception handling
 - use the feature in 1.2 called open_modules so it is shared in all classes
 - upgrade the modulith version. probably the spring-boot-starter-modulith or check the (3.3.0)

+## Document Application Modules
+See spring-modulith-docs  in target folder